JOURNEYS IN SUNLIGHT

 Designed by Richard-Gabriel Rummonds and printed by him, with assistance from Antony O’Hara and Cary Wilkins, at Ex Ophidia, Cottondale, Alabama, USA.

 Published in an edition of 90 copies.

-The author, Dana Gioia, is an exceptional, highly accomplished writer and the poems he presents here are some of the most beautiful and evocative I’ve read for a long while.
-They present a richly romantic ideal of a somewhat classical rural Italy that could really only exist as such in our imagination.
+The author, Dana Gioia, is a highly accomplished writer, and the poems he presents here are some of the most beautiful and evocative I’ve read in a long while.
+They present a classical idyll of a rural Italy that could really only exist as such in our imagination.
 The first of the six poems, An Emigré in Autumn, is my favourite, with images so rich that I’m transported to a place I feel I know, yet have never been to.
 To paint so clearly a scene with just a handful of choice phrases is masterly.
 To compliment the text, the artist Fulvio Testa was asked to create three etchings.
 His resulting exquisite illustrations of Italian countryside landscapes could not have been more suitable.

-The binding, as with the rest of the book, is suitably subtle, with a leather spine and boards featuring the most delicate example of less-is-more paper marbling I’ve seen.
+The binding, as with the rest of the book, is suitably subtle, with a simple, unlettered leather spine, and boards covered in the most delicate example of less-is-more paper marbling I’ve seen.
 And it is literally delicate as it was done using high-pigment colours that aren't exactly paper-fast.
 The balance between paper-fastness and strength of colour was tipped in favour of the colour, and as such, all the copies come with a glassine wrapper to protect the marbling from the great ease in which it can be smudged.
 This minor element of physical fragility is the only down side to this publication, and the sole reason for the earlier ‘all-but perfect’ statement.
 If such care was not needed in the handling of this edition, I reckon the ‘all-but’ could be removed.

 © Entire site copyright Chestnut Press 2018